MobilityData/gbfs/README.md

 If you would like to add a system, please fork this repository and submit a pull request.
 Please keep this list alphabetized by country and system name.

-## GBFS and Other Shared Micromobility Resources
+## GBFS and Other Shared Mobility Resources
 Including APIs, datasets, validators, research, and software can be found [here](https://github.com/NABSA/micromobility-tools-and-resources).

 ## Copyright